 Two of his young men, either slaves or hired hands, accompanied Abraham and Isaac.
 He heads for the place God showed him, but he doesn’t see it until three days of traveling?
 And even then it’s far away?
 How far away from his tent was he when God showed him the place?
 He would have to have traveled alone for several days.
 I guess he must have traveled away from his camp for some reason, God spoke to him, he came back and set out for the place far away.
 I wonder what he told Sarah to explain why he and Isaac would be gone so long.

 Then Abraham said to his young men, “Stay here with the donkey; the boy and I will go over there; we will worship, and then we will come back to you.”(Gen 22:5 NRS)

-Some preachers say this is why the author of Hebrews drew the conclusion that Abraham believed God would raise Isaac from the dead.
+This might be why the author of Hebrews drew the conclusion that Abraham believed God would raise Isaac from the dead.
 He said, “We will come back to you.”
 That could only happen if God raised Isaac from the dead.
 Isaac’s birth happened because God gave the power of procreation to two people who were “as good as dead.”
 That was a resurrection of sorts.
 Why wouldn’t he believe God would do it again?
 Isaac was the child of the Promise.
 He couldn’t die without fulfilling his role in God’s promise.
 Therefore, in Abraham’s mind, God will raise him from the dead.